-- Three courses outside the major (for example, other engineering majors, business, statistics).
+- Three courses outside the major that carry graduate credit.

 Students interact with faculty through a web portal with 24/7 access to lectures, assignments, on-line discussions, and email.
 Exams are administered at your location using proctors arranged through the Engineering Online Learning group.
 Lectures are viewed online or downloaded for viewing at another time.